 Everyone – regardless of ancestry, nationality, class, faith background, abilities, educational level, gender, or sexual orientation – is welcome to come visit us any Sunday morning or any other time we are together for worship.
 It’s a good idea to send us an e-mail to make sure our schedule hasn’t changed for a particular Sunday.

-Please note that we are currently not meeting in person, due to Covid-19 precautions.
-If you wish to attend our Sunday service via Zoom, please contact us at firstname.lastname@example.org.
+We are meeting in person and via Zoom.
+If you wish to attend our Sunday service via Zoom, please contact us at email@example.com.

 When You Arrive

 If you drive to the church, park in the lot in the back and come down the sidewalk to the main entrance, on the side.
 If parking is a problem, pull up by the main entrance and someone will help you.
 Come in and make yourself at home!
 Ask anyone if you have questions.
 We have a nursery for the very young and a small prayer room if a quiet area is needed.

 We have no pastor, so a variety of people from the congregation lead our worship services.
 That means that from Sunday to Sunday the service will vary somewhat.
 However, most of our weekly gatherings follow a basic pattern.
 We are informal and flexible in our services.
 Most visitors will find much that is familiar about how we worship.
 We praise God in song and in words.
 We always hear the Bible, but hardly ever a sermon; our style is to share our stories so we can learn from each other.
 The younger children usually have a short time set aside for them.
 We pray, for ourselves and for the whole world, for the raining down of justice and of peace and an end to violence.